 Pierson College has many amenities for the musically-inclined Piersonite.
 These rooms are a part of the shared amenities with Davenport, so students in both colleges may use these spaces.
-Reservations are only needed for the Large Music Room, and must be made through the Pierson Office (at least one member of the reserving group must be a Pierson or Davenport student).
+Reservations are needed for all rooms listed below, and must be made through the Pierson Office at email@example.com (at least one member of the reserving group must be a Pierson or Davenport student).
 No food or beverages are allowed in any of these spaces.

 Common Room/Frost Room